isomerpages/imda-tradetrust/_about-tradetrust/What is TradeTrust/Overview.md

 </li>
 </ol>
 <p></p>
-<h4><u>Easy to Use and Implement</u></h4>
+<h4><strong><u>Easy to Implement or Use</u></strong></h4>
-<p>TradeTrust is open-source and available for free download, with no data
+<p>TradeTrust is open-source and available for free download, without data
-format or standard restrictions to hinder implementation. &nbsp;You and your trading partners can integrate TradeTrust into your systems quickly or subscribe to the services offered by TradeTrust enabled partners to start your live transactions. .
-All parties will be able to issue, endorse, exchange, and verify the authenticity and source of documents.
-As well as transfer titles across different trading parties digitally for negotiable/title documents.
-All from the convenience of your enhanced IT system that you are familiar with, or simply with an internet access just to verify documents.</p>
+format or standard restrictions to hinder implementation.
+Alternatively, subscribe to the services offered by TradeTrust ready partners to start your live transactions.</p>
 <h4><strong><u>Decentralised Approach</u></strong></h4>
 <p>TradeTrust manages trade documents such as eBLs, from end-to-end using
 a public blockchain.
 The decentralised nature of a public blockchain –